Vyral/base-template/_posts/2019-01-17-check-with-your-local-municipality-before-renting-out-an-adu.md

 {% include pullquote.html %}

-There are a lot of great opportunities to be had with ADUs, but you need to make sure you that you follow these rules before adding one to your property.
-Also, **you should consider the management aspect of renting out an ADU, because that responsibility falls on you**.
+There are a lot of great opportunities to be had with ADUs, but you need to make sure that you follow these rules before adding one to your property.
+Also, **you should consider the management aspect of renting out an ADU because that responsibility falls on you**.

 As always, if you have any more questions about this or any other real estate topic, don’t hesitate to reach out to us.
 We’d be glad to help you.